 Summer (June – August): Peak Heat, Peak Pool Season

-But here's the thing: if you embrace it, summer is glorious.
-Especially if you have a pool.
+Let's not sugarcoat it: summer is 110-120°F. It's not for everyone.
+But if you embrace it, summer is glorious.
 Zero crowds: locals leave, tourists avoid it, you get restaurants and trails to yourself.
-Lower prices.
-More flexibility.
-And at Terra Luz, the in-pool loungers, shaded umbrellas, and cold drinks make 115°F feel survivable.
+Lower prices, more flexibility.

 The move in summer: pool days (just commit to it), early morning Joshua Tree hikes starting at 6 AM and done by 10 AM, indoor escapes to the Palm Springs Art Museum, and night swims when the air cools to 90°F and the pool stays warm.
-It's oddly perfect.

 Fall (September – November): The Secret Best Season

-September is still hot (100-110°F).
-But by October, temps drop to the 85-95°F range.
-And by November?
+Controversial take: fall is the best time to visit the Coachella Valley.
+By October, temps drop to the 85-95°F range.
+By November?
 Mid-70s.
-Crisp mornings.
-Golden light that lasts all day.
-Perfect weather for the pool.
-Cool enough for hiking.
-Not so hot you're trapped indoors.
+Crisp mornings, golden light that lasts all day, perfect weather for the pool and cool enough for hiking.

 Joshua Tree: 45 Minutes From Terra Luz